Painting of Neihardt's study by Mary Petersen in 2009

 Board of Directors

-The Board of Directors meet twice per year, according to Neihardt Foundation by-laws.
+The Neihardt Foundation Board of Directors meets twice per year, according to Neihardt Foundation by-laws.
 Meetings are held annually the first Sunday in August and the first Saturday in February.
 Minutes are available to the public upon request.

 *Jon Bailey, Secretary